connectrpc/examples-es/react/eliza-ts/README.md

 ## Issues Found
  - If using `opt: target=ts` in `buf.gen.yaml`, project must also be configured to use TypeScript or imports won't work
+ - When using `opt: target=ts`, you will also need the `ResolveTypeScriptPlugin` in webpack config because webpack doesn't resolve imports with a `.js` extension.
+Note that this will also require you to add a `.js` extension to your app file imports.

 ## Helpful Commands